 - On a critical illness claim, only one claim record should be submitted, relating to the Accelerated Critical Illness benefit.
 The Life Cover benefit will normally remain In Force. - On a death claim, two claim records should be submitted, one for each of the policies. - f) Where the Life Cover benefit is less than the Critical Illness benefit and only one claim is payable on the earlier of the two events to occur, for data submission purposes this should be viewed as a combination of an Accelerated Critical Illness and a Stand Alone Critical Illness policy.
-The Accelerated Critical Illness policy would have a sum assured equal to the Life Cover benefit amount and the Stand Alone Critical Illness benefit amount over the Life Cover benefit amount over the critical Illness benefit amount over the Life Cover benefit amount. - On a critical illness claim, two claim records should be submitted, one for each of the policies. - On a death claim, only one claim record relating to the Accelerated Critical Illness policy should be submitted but an exit should also be submitted for the Stand Alone Critical Illness benefit with Type of Exit coded as "B".
+The Accelerated Critical Illness policy would have a sum assured equal to the Life Cover benefit amount and the Stand Alone Critical Illness benefit would have a sum assured equal to the excess of the Critical Illness benefit amount over the Life Cover benefit amount. - On a critical illness claim, two claim records should be submitted, one for each of the policies. - On a death claim, only one claim record relating to the Accelerated Critical Illness policy should be submitted but an exit should also be submitted for the Stand Alone Critical Illness benefit with Type of Exit coded as "B".